wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-santa-clarita-bdr--2hp53a.md

 ---
 position: BDR - Tech Sales
 description: >-
-  Join a dynamic and fast-growing MarTech company as a Business Development Representative in Santa Clarita, CA. Our focus is on innovative marketing platforms, analytics, and automation tools that empower businesses to reach new heights.
+  Join a dynamic and fastgrowing MarTech company as a Business Development Representative in Santa Clarita, CA. Our focus is on innovative marketing platforms, analytics, and automation tools that empower businesses to reach new heights.
 As a BDR, you'll be on the front lines, driving our sales efforts and expanding our client base.
-This role offers a unique opportunity for recent graduates or early-career professionals to dive into the tech sales field, providing a foundation for a thriving career in the tech industry.
+This role offers a unique opportunity for recent graduates or earlycareer professionals to dive into the tech sales field, providing a foundation for a thriving career in the tech industry.
+Key Responsibilities  Identify and qualify new sales opportunities through various channels including cold outreach, networking, and industry events.

-  ## Key Responsibilities

-  - Identify and qualify new sales opportunities through various channels including cold outreach, networking, and industry events.

-  - Collaborate with the regional sales tea...
+  Collaborate with the regional sales tea...
 location: 'Santa Clarita, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'